JannieI/canvas-workstation-V3/src/app/roadmap.md

     - cell background and colour and font size
     - resize row and col
     - support 10m rows
-Add SORT to DB ... what about add afterwards?
+- Add SORT to DB ... what about add afterwards?
+- Consider Table Checkpoint - not sure if it is that useful, as one can filter, etc on table, or redesign ...
+And the purpose of a table is to look at data for a while methinks
+- Consider filter on click cell -> not sure how to make this easy in UI, could be quite easy to just call slicerFilter in the background.

 **Dashboard**